skip to content

 Under the Residential Parks Act 2007 (SA), all residential park agreements must [s 10]:

-• be in writing;
+• be in writing

-• be clear and precise;
+• be clear and precise

-• identify the site clearly and precisely;
+• identify the site precisely

-• be signed by both parties (unless they are for a periodic tenancy following a fixed term tenancy under s 17A or a re-issued agreement under s 17B) [s 10(4a)];
+• be signed by both parties (unless they are for a periodic tenancy following a fixed term tenancy under s 17A or a re-issued agreement under s 17B)

-• include the standard terms and information under the Residential Parks Act 2007 (SA) and Residential Parks Regulations 2022 (SA);
+• include the standard terms and information under the Residential Parks Act 2007 (SA) and Residential Parks Regulations 2022 (SA)

 The park rules are automatically considered part of any residential park agreement and the park owner must ensure that a copy of the rules is included with the residential park agreement [s 12].
 Failure to do so can result in an expiation fee of $1,200 or a fine of up to $25,000.